rzuritamilla/phr/gip-twmodel/PITCHME.md

 ---
 ### GIP research project
 @ul
 - MSc topics are derived from these projects.
-We promote horizontal collaborations by, for instance, having than 1 researcher/student working on the same topic and dataset but then looking at the problem from different perspectives (5 GIP sub-domains).
+- Promote horizontal collaborations by, for instance, having more than 1 researcher/student working on the same topic and dataset (different perspectives; 5 GIP sub-domains).
 - Workout the waterfall model and connect our work vertically and horizontally
 @ulend